Stimulants – For Weight Loss and the Effects on the Body - 13 Things You Need to Know

 You must have a body mass index (BMI) of 30 or higher to receive a prescription weight-loss stimulant.
-But, providers will also prescribe weight-loss stimulants to individuals who have a BMI of 27 or higher if you have additional weight-related conditions—like high blood pressure or type 2 diabetes.
+But, providers will also prescribe weight-loss stimulants to individuals who have a BMI of 27 or higher if you have additional weight-related conditions, according to WebMD.

 Regardless of your BMI, before the provider hands you a script, they will ask you about your full medical history because there are side effects and health risks involved with taking weight-loss stimulants.

 To be safe, be honest with your provider about any pre-existing conditions.

 Notably, whether you use an over-the-counter or prescription weight-loss stimulant (should you choose to use a weight loss stimulant): you have your pharmacist.
 People tend to forget what a wealth of knowledge the pharmacist is!

 Your pharmacist can compare your current medications against the weight-loss stimulant you are interested in and let you know about the risks or side effects you might face when combining the drugs.

 Bottom line: The two types of weight-loss stimulants are over-the-counter and prescription.
 Over-the-counter and prescription weight-loss stimulants are not equally regulated or accessible.
 You can talk to your provider or pharmacist about either type of weight-loss stimulant.